 My medium nap roller left it quite textured.
 If you are new to painting or to clay paints, you might want to test out your brush and roller to see what the texture will look like.
 I was not happy with my texture and the company would not recommend a specific brush or roller.

 It is a plus that this can be applied with a roller.
-A low nap roller is recommended for a conventional-looking finish on drywall, like Wooster 3/8th nap rollers.
+After some digging, a low nap roller is recommended for a conventional-looking finish on drywall, like Wooster 3/8th nap rollers.

 A beginner should do a test sample on a test piece of drywall.